MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-how-setup-email.md

 Next, you connect [!INCLUDE[prod_short](includes/prod_short.md)] with Exchange Online.
 For more information, see [Track Email Message Exchanges Between Salespeople and Contacts](marketing-set-up-email-logging.md).

 ## <a name="setting-up-email-for-business-central-on-premises"></a>Setting Up Email for Business Central On-Premises
 [!INCLUDE[prod_short](includes/prod_short.md)] on-premises can integrate with services that are based on Microsoft Azure.
-For example, you can use Cortana Intelligence for smarter cash flow forecasts, Power BI to visualize your business, and Exchange Online for sending email.
+For example, you can use Cortana Intelligence for smarter cash flow forecasts, Power BI to visualise your business, and Exchange Online for sending email.
 Integration with these services is based on an app registration in Azure Active Directory.
 The app registration provides authentication and authorisation services for communications.
 To use the email capabilities in [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, you must register [!INCLUDE[prod_short](includes/prod_short.md)] as an app in the Azure portal, and then connect [!INCLUDE[prod_short](includes/prod_short.md)] to the app registration.
 The following sections describe how.

 ### <a name="create-an-app-registration-for-business-central-in-azure-portal"></a>Create an App Registration for Business Central in Azure Portal
 The steps to register [!INCLUDE[prod_short](includes/prod_short.md)] in Azure portal are described in [Register an application in Azure Active Directory](/dynamics365/business-central/dev-itpro/administration/register-app-azure#register-an-application-in-azure-active-directory).
 The settings that are specific to the email capabilities are the delegated permissions that you grant to your app registration.
 The following table lists the minimum permissions.